AIxCyberChallenge/example-crs-architecture/example-competition-server/README.md

 All notable changes to the competition-test-api docker container will be noted here.

+### v1.2-rc3 - 2025-05-20

+This release includes the fixes intended for v1.2-rc2, but were mistakenly not included.
+Please see the "Fixed" section in the v1.2-rc2 release notes for details.

 ### v1.2-rc2 - 2025-05-19

+**UPDATE**: The fixes for this release were mistakenly not included in this release.
+Please use v1.2-rc3 for the below fixes

 This release has no major changes.
 It only adds some bugfixes.
 This release should work with the Exhbition 2 challenges.